 Here are some reasonably priced tours in Santorini that you can book in advance to get the best price:

 Any good budget destination needs to have some free things to do and Santorini does.
-Santorini has some unique free things to do which I found with the help of my Marco Polo Santorini Guide Book.
+There are some unique and free things to do in Santorini which I found with the help of my Marco Polo Santorini Guide Book.

 Take a ferry to Thirasia – In the guide, it says that early morning on almost every day of the week, a small boat ferries tourists and workers from Oia to Riva on the neighbouring island of Thirasia.
 This is a free ferry service and returns back to Oia in the afternoon.
 Thirasia used to be part of Santorini before the volcanic eruption, it’s very tranquil and offers great views of Santorini.